alcionai/corso/website/docs/support/known-issues.md

 * Link shares with password protection can't be restored.

 * Teams conversation replies are only backed up if the parent message is available at the time of backup.

+* Groups SharePoint files do not support Export.

+* Teams messages do not support Restore.

+* Groups and Teams support is available in an early-access status, and may be subject to breaking changes.